Our angle on deferred enrollment:

 First-year students admitted for the fall may only defer their enrollment by one full year, thus planning to enroll the following fall.
 One-semester deferrals are not permitted.
 Students may only have their enrollment deferred one time; requests for a second deferment will not be granted.

-Students who receive approval for deferred enrollment to the following fall semester must explicitly reaffirm their intention to enroll between January 1 and January 15.
-This reaffirmation must be sent by email to the Office of Admission at firstname.lastname@example.org.
-Students who fail to explicitly reaffirm their intention to enroll the following fall during the first half of January forfeit their deferred enrollment.
+Students who receive approval for deferred enrollment to the following fall semester must explicitly reaffirm their intention to enroll and pay an additional deposit by January 15.
+Students approved to defer will be provided portal access beginning in December where they can reaffirm their intention to enroll and pay the additional deposit.
+Students who fail to explicitly reaffirm their intention to enroll by January 15 forfeit their deferred enrollment.

 For students whose gap year requests are approved, the dollar value of any institutional merit-based scholarship they received will be maintained, though the name or source of the funds for the scholarship may change.
 Need-based financial aid, if applicable, will not be maintained automatically from one academic year to the next and may change if there are changes in the student’s financial information.
 Students must always reapply for need-based financial aid under the policies in effect for the year in which they enroll.